HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-11.md

 ## Steps

-All configuration settings are kept in JSON files you place in `keepcofig.d` Files are loaded in alphabetical order.
+All configuration settings are kept in JSON files you place in `keepcofig.d`.
+Files are loaded in alphabetical order.
 When you have conflicting entries, the last one wins.
 After a change the REST API needs to be reloaded.

 ### Update CORS settings